4801 East 50th Street

 Whether you are an alumni, current, or prospective student, the University of Texas of the Permian Basin is a campus worth visiting.
 The campus features a replica of Stonehenge, the Nancy Fyfe Cardozier Gallery, and a nationally accredited business school.
 Home of the falcons, UTPB is also proud of its reputation and involvement in research to better the economy of the Permian Basin.

 This ranching headquarters was originally built in 1917.
-Jim Parker bought the house in 1934, and it has since been a historical gem of Odessa.
-The Cotswold style house opened to the public in 1996, featuring exhibitions that reflect the ranching and county history.
+Jim Parker bought the house in 1934, and it has since been considered a historical gem of Odessa.
+The Cotswold style house opened to the public in 1996 as the Parker House Museum and features exhibitions that reflect the ranching and county history.
 The museum annually showcases the legacy of local ranching families with interviews, photos, and artifacts.
-Admission is free of charge, though donations are greatly appreciated.
+Admission is free of charge, although donations are greatly appreciated.

 The brainchild of a high school teacher, the Globe of the Great Southwest is a replica of the theater in London at which Shakespeare's masterpieces were performed.
 An octagonal building with 418 seats, the intimate theater helps one to appreciate plays just like they were seen so many hundreds of years ago.
 On the same ground is a writer's garden including a labyrinth and a replica of Anne Hathaway's cottage which may be rented out for various purposes.
 Each month, the Brand New Opree presents a live country show at the Globe and a yearly Shakespeare Festival is held as well.